-EPCOR reached substantial completion of the Regina Wastewater Treatment Plant upgrades in December 2016.
-Upgrades to the plant were required to meet the Province of Saskatchewan's higher effluent standards.
-The new facility is designed to meet environmental standards and the needs of a growing population.
+EPCOR successfully completed the performance testing and final facility requirements of Regina's Wastewater Treatment Plant upgrade project in December 2018.
+Upgrades to the plant were required to meet the Province of Saskatchewan's higher effluent requirements and to accommodate future growth.

 Healthier rivers and aquatic life

-The new facility will meet higher effluent quality requirements specifically regarding the reduction of nutrients that can damage to water bodies thus improving conditions for aquatic life" The treatment solutions will also reduce nutrients that can damage the environment from re-entering the river and will improve conditions for any aquatic life in the Wascana Creek and Qu'Appelle River system.
+The new facility now meets higher effluent quality requirements specifically regarding the reduction of nutrients that can cause damage to water bodies thus improving conditions for aquatic life.
+The new treatment solutions will also reduce nutrients that can damage the environment from re-entering the river, helping to improve conditions for aquatic life in the Wascana Creek and Qu'Appelle River system.

 How we treat the wastewater

 New facility features

 In order to accommodate Regina's population growth, the new wastewater treatment plant:

 - Meets the new stringent environmental regulations.
 The plant is an ISO14001 accredited facility.